Loss of Consortium

 Juries will consider a variety of considerations, including:

-• The nature and scope of the relationship’s harm.
+The nature and scope of the relationship’s harm.
 This element may be crucial in determining how much a consortium claim is worth.
-These types of serious disruptions could result in a sizeable award for a loss of consortium claim if the victim is physically disabled due to a spinal cord injury, suffered from a traumatic brain injury that altered their personality or cognitive abilities, or needs constant care and attention and will for a very long time.
-On the other hand, a spouse’s broken leg that prevents them from doing duties and errands for a while won’t be seen as a major concern.
+These types of serious disruptions could result in a sizable award for a loss of consortium claim if the victim is physically disabled due to a spinal cord injury, suffered from a traumatic brain injury that altered their personality or cognitive abilities, or needs constant care and attention and will for a very long time.

-• Incapacity to take care of domestic responsibilities or help raise children;
+• Inability to take care of domestic responsibilities or help raise children;

 • Alterations in mood, such as anger, melancholy, or anxiety; inability to partake in past-time pastimes with your spouse;